Updated April 2021

 - Moving back to the previous phase is a challenge.
 This means, if a set of change requests are introduced into the product while it is undergoing testing, pausing the testing phase to do development is extremely cumbersome and expensive.

-- Since testing is one of the last stages in waterfall methodology, identifying risks and challenges in the earlier stages, and preparing a risk mitigation strategy, becomes challenging.
+- Since testing is one of the last stages in the waterfall methodology, identifying risks and challenges in the earlier stages, and preparing a risk mitigation strategy, becomes challenging.

 Agile Software methodology – The Iterative Approach

 With the Agile method, the project is broken into small tasks that do not require a lot of planning.
 The time frame for iterations is also small, typically between one and four weeks.
 At the end of each iteration, the product is presented to the clients.
 As a result, the risk is minimum and the project can adapt to any change in requirements quickly.
 The feedback loop is very short.
 As a result, any issues can be addressed immediately.
-The lines of communication between clients, the development team and the testing team are open, which leads to increased efficiency.
+The lines of communication between clients, the development team and the testing team members are open, which leads to increased efficiency.

 If you are looking for a project management methodology, which has an easy learning curve and can help your team improve and grow in a collaborative environment, Agile is the answer.
 As more and more enterprises work towards deploying cloud based services to render the best IT experience, and the focus shifts to quality and productivity, adopting agile methodology for software development is certainly a step in the right direction.
 According to the 2015 CHAOS Report by Standish Group, the success rate of Agile projects was 39% as compared to only 11% in case of Waterfall.
 While introducing Agile into your organization might seem challenging in the initial stages, but the effort is totally worth it.
-Practicing Agile introduces elements like continuous quality improvement and cost-effectiveness into your system, which making it a perfect alternative to the traditional waterfall methodology.
+Practicing Agile introduces elements like continuous quality improvement and cost-effectiveness into your system, which makes it a perfect alternative to the traditional waterfall methodology.

 Agile as an Alternative to Waterfall